-Two years ago, I dropped my steady job in New York, bought a one-way ticket to a foreign country, and decided to just see where life would take me.
+In 2014, I left New York.
+I bought a one-way ticket to a foreign country, and decided to just see where life would take me.
 I started my journey in Fiji, built a new life in Australia, and backpacked Southeast Asia.
 And what I learned from my travels is that the beauty and self-understanding triggered by this kind of nomad-like existence is worth the challenges of uncertainty.

-In the past year I’ve interviewed a Cambodian mafia leader, written food reviews on fried tarantulas and preserved duck fetuses, documented my own motorbike crash, photographed a traditional H’mong village wedding, recorded my detainment in Laos and investigated corruption in the Laotian police system, and narrated a three-day trek up to the remote Kalinga region of The Philippines, where I met the last of a dying lineage of headhunting tattoo artists.
+During my travels I interviewed a Cambodian mafia leader, wrote food reviews on fried tarantulas and preserved duck fetuses, documented my own motorbike crash, photographed a traditional H’mong village wedding, recorded my detainment in Laos and investigated corruption in the Laotian police system, and narrated a three-day trek up to the remote Kalinga region of The Philippines, where I met the last of a dying lineage of headhunting tattoo artists.

-I’m based out of Atlanta, Georgia, also known as the South’s funky epicenter of food and hip hop.
-And I’ve begun an investigation of the oft-overlooked flyoverlands that occupy the airspace between New York and Los Angeles.
-My goal is to explore these many American landscapes, starting with my hometown and moving from oceans to plains to mountains to deserts, and bring you narratives of a thrifty, spontaneous road tripper looking for the out-of-the-ordinary in American life.
-Learn more about Flyoverlands.
+In my spare time, I traveled and documented.
+I began an investigation of the oft-overlooked flyoverlands that occupy the airspace between New York and Los Angeles.
+My goal was to explore these many American landscapes, starting with my hometown and moving from oceans to plains to mountains to deserts, and tell narratives of a thrifty, spontaneous road tripper looking for the out-of-the-ordinary in American life.
+(Learn more about Flyoverlands.)

 In 2016 I relocated to Los Angeles to cultivate my budding passion in the arts and experience the weird, wild, and sprawling communities of this diverse city.
 And I haven’t been disappointed; every neighborhood in LA is a distinct microcosm with its own culture, landscape, and perspective.
 I’m not sure if I’ll ever get enough of it.